 |Sundance Pet Resort||5100 Oliver Road, Independence, KY 41051||(859) 356-7900|

-Guests are welcome to photograph and record all museum exhibits except for Museum of the Bible and theater and video presentations.
+Guests are welcome to photograph and record all museum exhibits except for theater and video presentations.
 Flash photography is not permitted in Dr. Crawley’s Insectorium.
 DVD versions of most of our videos are available for purchase in our online store or the onsite bookstore.

-Umbrella strollers are available for a $5 fee.
-Manual wheelchairs are available for a $10 fee, and a limited number of Electric Convenience Vehicles (ECVs) are available for a $25 fee.
+Single strollers are available for a $10 fee.
+Manual wheelchairs are available for a $12 fee, and a limited number of Electric Convenience Vehicles (ECVs) are available for a $38 fee.
 ECVs are available from Guest Services on arrival at the Creation Museum.
-All fees are non-refundable; 6% Kentucky sales tax is not included.
+Rental fees include sales tax and are non-refundable.

 If desired, you may request special assistance if you or a member of your party is Deaf or blind.

-The Creation Museum’s Guest Services Team is ready to assist you with any needs during your visit to the Creation Museum.
-The Guest Services Information Center is located in the Portico, near the building’s main entrance.
+The Creation Museum’s Guest Services Team is ready to assist you.
 If you have questions during your visit, look for staff members—they will be happy to assist you.

-If you have questions regarding the locations of museum features, please reference our museum maps.
+If you have questions regarding the locations of museum features, please reference our maps page.